joshbegley/nyt-latest/README.md

 `A new initiative encourages New Yorkers to join an “elite squad of dedicated anti-rat activists.”`\
 https://nytimes.com/2024/07/29/style/rat-pack-nyc-eric-adams.html

-**Yankees' Nestor Cortes responds to trade speculation: 'I want to stay'**\
+**'I want to stay': Yankees' Nestor Cortes responds to trade speculation**\
-`Cortes said his agent informed him that he's being mentioned in trade discussions.
+`Cortes said his agent informed him he's being mentioned in trade discussions.
 He's also monitoring rumors on social media.`\
 https://nytimes.com/athletic/5667062/2024/07/29/yankees-nestor-cortes-trade-speculation/

 **Guardians acquire Lane Thomas from Nationals to boost offense**\